If you’re a photographer looking to make a bit more money, you’ve probably been tempted, at least at some point, to go into stock photography.

 With focus, you could probably manage 100 images a month.
 Fifty is certainly quite doable.
 (Less than that and this probably isn’t the line of work for you.)

 At 100 images a month it would take you five years to reach Rotenberg’s 6000 images mark (which he goes on to state is a minimum).
 If you increase the value of your images by including models with model releases and/or really push your niche, you could probably do it in just under three years.
 I know photographers who’ve managed to get $200-$300 passive income in just two years.

 Either way, it’s not a get rich quickly scheme.
+Stock photography income takes a while to be sustainable.
 Most photographers will need at least three years to get to that level and if you’re a busy bee, you’ll need the full five.